New Sensation: A Guide To Warming, Cooling & Tingling Lubes

 Glycerin is another common ingredient found in sensitizing lubricants, particularly in those that create a warming sensation.

-While glycerin adds a thick quality to lubes, studies have linked this ingredient to an increased risk of yeast infections, so it’s one you should try to avoid.
+While glycerin adds a thick quality to lubes, studies have linked this ingredient to an increased risk of yeast infections and it also raises a lubricant’s osmolality (which can cause irritation or infection) so it’s one you should try to avoid.

 Finally, you’ll often see parabens in sensitizing lubricants.
 While parabens are often used to preserve lubes for a longer shelf-life, they’re also suspected endocrine disruptors.